New Student FAQ

 We know that moving to college is a big deal for you and your family, and you probably have lots of questions.
 Senior Associate Dean of Students Juli Dunn is here to help answer your questions, whether they are logistical or academic.

-New incoming students can look forward to the Whitman This Week emails, which will be sent each Monday leading up to the start of classes.
+Beginning in June, incoming students can look forward to Juli's Monday Emails, which will be sent each Monday leading up to the start of classes.
 We've also compiled some of our most frequently asked questions below.

 Academics and Advising